ZongyueQin/HLSyn/README.md

 ## Acknowledgement

 This work was partially supported by NSF 2211557, NSF 1937599, NSF 2119643, NSF 2303037, NASA, SRC JUMP 2.0 Center, Okawa Foundation, Amazon Research, Cisco, Picsart, Snapchat, and CDSC industrial partners ( https://cdsc.ucla.edu/partners/).
-We would also like to thank Marci Baun for editing the paper.
+We would also like to thank AMD/Xilinx for HACC equipment donation and Marci Baun for editing the paper.